alexji/gaia-hacks/README.md

 The (much smaller) spectroscopic catalog in unwise is `specmatch-dr10.fits`

 There are also catalogs matched to SDSS DR8, WISE, 2MASS, and APASS withhttp://cdsxmatch.u-strasbg.fr/xmatch

+There are some important caveats in the Gaia data.
+You should definitely read these to see if your science depends on this: http://www.cosmos.esa.int/web/gaia/dr1